2021 Abu Dhabi Grand Prix

+As of 2025 this was the last win for Honda engine as a full-scale engine supplier to date.

 Background

 The race was originally scheduled to take place on 5 December, but it was rescheduled after the postponement of the Australian Grand Prix due to the COVID-19 pandemic.
 Its original date was filled with the Saudi Arabian Grand Prix and the Australian race was eventually cancelled and replaced by the Qatar Grand Prix.

 Circuit redevelopment

 Yas Marina underwent redevelopment that shortened the track and the expected lap time in order to increase top speeds and overtaking opportunities.
 The chicane after turn 4 was removed, and the turn 5 hairpin (which was turn 7 before redevelopment) was widened.
 The four corner sequence of turns which was turns 11–14 became one banked turn 9.
 The radius of turns 12–15 (previously 17–20) were increased to allow cars to carry more speed, with the changes to turn 15 allowing cars to be able to travel flat out through the corner.